Surfer Katherine Diaz Dead at 22 After Being Struck by Lightning - E! Online

 Per AS.com, citing the Salvadoran Surf Federation, "the sky was clear and it was an unforeseen storm that did not seem to carry much electrical intensity either."

-According to The Guardian, Diaz was preparing for the ISA World Surfing Games—a qualifier for this year's Summer Olympics in Tokyo—in May.
+According to The Guardian, Diaz was preparing for the May ISA World Surfing Games—a qualifier for this year's Summer Olympics in Tokyo.

 In addition to being a surfer, Diaz was a chef, the Associated Press reported, who had opened her own business in El Tunco.